ethz-micro/matlab_nanonis/README.md

 >>> addpath ~/myFunctions
 ```

 You may use the functions of the library by calling first the ''class'' and then the specific function.
-For example, in order to load a SXM image, you can simply write ```load.loadSXM```.
+For example, in order to load a SXM image, you can simply write ```sxm.load.loadProcessedSxM```.

 A simple example of how to load and to plot an image is given below: